-Laws and regulations that apply to communications and commerce conducted over the Internet are becoming more prevalent, both in the United States and internationally, and may impose additional burdens on companies conducting business on-line or providing Internet-related services such as ours.
+Laws and regulations that apply to communications and commerce conducted over the internet are becoming more prevalent, both in the United States and internationally, and may impose additional burdens on companies conducting business on-line or providing internet-related services such as ours.
 Increased regulation could negatively affect our business directly, as well as the businesses of our customers, which could reduce their demand for our services.
-For example, tax authorities abroad may impose taxes on the Internet-related revenue we generate based on where our internationally deployed servers are located.
+For example, tax authorities abroad may impose taxes on the internet-related revenue we generate based on where our internationally deployed servers are located.
 In addition, domestic and international taxation laws are subject to change.
 Our services, or the businesses of our customers, may become subject to increased taxation, which could harm our financial results either directly or by forcing our customers to scale back their operations and use of our services in order to maintain their operations.
-Also, the Communications Act of 1934, as amended by the Telecommunications Act of 1996 (the Act), and the regulations promulgated by the FCC under Title II of the Act, may impose obligations on the Internet and those participants involved in Internet-related businesses.
+Also, the Communications Act of 1934, as amended by the Telecommunications Act of 1996 (the Act), and the regulations promulgated by the FCC under Title II of the Act, may impose obligations on the internet and those participants involved in internet-related businesses.
 In addition, the laws relating to the liability of private network operators for information carried on, processed by or disseminated through their networks are unsettled, both in the United States and abroad.
 Network operators have been sued in the past, sometimes successfully, based on the content of material disseminated through their networks.
 We may become subject to legal claims such as defamation, invasion of privacy and copyright infringement in connection with content stored on or distributed through our network.
 In addition, our reputation could suffer as a result of our perceived association with the type of content that some of our customers deliver.
-If we need to take costly measures to reduce our exposure to the risks posed by laws and regulations that apply to communications and comme
+If we need to take costly measures to reduce our exposure to the risks posed by laws and regulations that apply to communications and commerce conducted over the internet, or are required to defend ourselves against related claims, our financial results could be negatively affected.